nextcloud/helm/charts/nextcloud/README.md

 ## Logging
 The nextcloud instance deployed by this chart doesn't currently create a log file locally inside the container.
-Good situations to change this behavior include:
+Examples scenarios to change this behavior include:
  - Triaging mailserver issues
  - Any time you're confused by server behavior and need more context
- - Before submitting an Issue (you can include relevant log messages that way!)
+ - Before submitting a GitHub Issue (you can include relevant log messages that way)

 ### Changing the logging behavior
 To change the logging behavior, modify your `logging.config.php` in your `values.yaml` under the `nextcloud.configs` section like so: